Last updated on .

 Main canal

 We then turned into a narrow tunnel system through the mangroves in which we would spend the next half hour.
-The guide took us through four different tunnels in all, telling us stories about growing up around the Ciénaga de la Caimanera and how it was an important place for locals.
+The guide took us through four different tunnels in all, telling us stories about growing up around Ciénaga de la Caimanera and how the locals lived off the ecosystem.

 The first tunnel we entered was the Tunnel of Love (Túnel del Amor).
 It may sound romantic, but there’s a grim story behind the name.
 Apparently, locals found the bodies of a couple in the tunnel.
 They died in the act of making love.